 A (Not So) Short History Of Instacart

-Instacart, headquartered in San Francisco, was founded in 2012 by Apoorva Mehta (CEO), Max Mullen, and Brandon Leonardo.
+Instacart, headquartered in San Francisco, was founded in 2012 by Apoorva Mehta, Max Mullen, and Brandon Leonardo.

-Mehta, who remains the company’s CEO to this date, was born in India and raised in Canada.
-He then went on to pursue his engineering degree at the University of Waterloo.
-He worked as a design engineer at Blackberry and Qualcomm before joining Amazon in 2008.
+Mehta was born in India but raised in Canada where he completed his engineering degree at the University of Waterloo.
+Post graduation, he worked as a design engineer at Blackberry and Qualcomm before joining Amazon in 2008.

-During his two-year stint at the e-commerce giant, he helped develop the company’s fulfillment system as a supply chain engineer.
-But after a while, he started feeling bored at his job and began seeking new challenges.
+During his two-year stint at the e-commerce giant, Mehta helped develop the company’s fulfillment system as a supply chain engineer.
+But after a while, he started feeling bored and began seeking new challenges.

 This resulted in Mehta packing his bags and moving from Seattle to San Francisco.
 During the next two years, he attempted to start over 20 companies, including a social network for lawyers or a Groupon for food.

-Unfortunately, none of ideas really stuck.
-The reason, as Mehta would later describe, was grounded in the fact that he never deeply cared about solving a user pain point and making their lives better.
+Unfortunately, none of those ideas really went anywhere.
+The reason, as Mehta would later describe, was grounded in the fact that he never deeply cared about solving a user pain and making their lives better.